JBCA-MachineLearning/GPUs/README.md

 Book time on the GPUs using the google calendar.

-Use the format: *LOFAR X - NAME* , when book time slot.
+Use the format: *LOFAR X - NAME* , when booking a day.

 # Versions of cuda installed on LOFAR machines